dennoa/promise-to-respond/README.md

     const respond = require('promise-to-respond')();
     const router = require('express').Router();

-    router.get('/:key', (req, res) => {
+    router.get('/:key', (req, res) =>
-      respond(res, new Promise((resolve, reject) => {
-        resolve({ some: 'data' });
+      respond(res, Promise.resolve({ some: 'data' })));
-      }));
-    });

 ## Rules

-* A resolved promise with a truthy result responds with 200
+* A resolved promise with a defined or null result responds with 200
-* A resolved promise with a falsy result responds with 204
+* A resolved promise with an undefined result responds with 204
 * A rejected promise with an array responds with 400
-* A rejected promise with any other truthy result responds with 500 a body like this: { error: result }
+* A rejected promise with an undefined result responds with 404
-* A rejected promise with a falsy result responds with 404
+* A rejected promise with anything else responds with 500 and a body like this: { error }

 ## Options

     {
-      sanitizer: json => json,
+      toJSON: result => {
+        return (typeof (result || {}).toJSON === 'function') ? result.toJSON() : result;
+      },
       fieldsToOmit: null
     }

-### sanitizer
+### toJSON

-You can initialise promise-to-respond with a sanitizer function that will be called in the case of a 200 response to transform the response body as required.
+You can specify a toJSON function that will be called in the case of any response (that is not undefined) to transform the response body as required.
+It will be called for success responses (200) as well as error responses (400, 500).
+It can return a Promise or JSON.

     const respond = require('promise-to-respond')({
-      sanitizer: json => {
+      toJSON: obj => new Promise((resolve, reject) => {
-        //TODO convert json to something else and return the result }
+        //TODO convert obj to something else and return the result }),
     });

+The default implementation checks for a toJSON function on the object and uses that if it exists.

 ### fieldsToOmit